ibex-team/ibex-lib/newdoc/contractor.rst

 In Ibex, the ``CtcHC4`` contractor is simply a direct specialization of ``CtcPropag`` (the :ref:`propagation contractor <ctc-propag>`).

-The contractors that are propated are nothing but the default (:ref:`ctc-fwd-bwd`) contractors associated to every constraint of the system.
+The contractors that are propagated are nothing but the default (:ref:`ctc-fwd-bwd`) contractors associated to every constraint of the system.

 Here is an example: